bsquizz/simplejira/README.md

 This is a project used by the Red Hat CloudForms QE team to make their life easier.
 It might be useful for you too.

-Make sure you have these dependencies installed (e.x., on fedora):
+Make sure you have these dependencies installed for Python 2 (e.x., on fedora):

 ` $ dnf install gcc redhat-rpm-config python2-devel krb5-devel which binutils`

+If you're using Python 3, you'll need to install `python3-devel` instead of `python2-devel`.

 Install with: